moltin/js-sdk/README.md

 ## Development

-The SDK is built with [ES6 modules](https://strongloop.com/strongblog/an-introduction-to-javascript-es6-modules/) that are bundled into Node and browser compatible files using [Rollup](http://rollupjs.org).
+The SDK is built with [ES6 modules](https://strongloop.com/strongblog/an-introduction-to-javascript-es6-modules/) that are bundled using [Rollup](http://rollupjs.org).

 If you want to roll your own bundle, or make changes to any of the modules in `src`, then you'll need to install the package dependencies and build the `dist` files.